This article will answer many of your questions about abortion.

 What are the alternatives to abortion?

-and have the baby.
+pregnancy and have the baby.
 Then you can either keep it, or

 If you decide to have the baby, some single teenage mothers can

-baby for adoption, you may be able to choose the family you want to adopt
+baby for adoption, you may be able to choose the family you want

-or anyone else's.
+parents' or anyone else's.
 Try to get some support to help you

 Is it wrong to have an abortion?

-teach that abortion is a woman's choice.
+religions teach that abortion is a woman's choice.
 Many people

 believe that abortion is a responsible decision when a woman